A-01952

 Plain Language

-Employers and employment agencies that use automated employment decision tools to screen job applicants must provide each candidate with advance notice at least ten business days before the tool is used.
-The notice must cover three items: (1) that an automated tool will be used to assess the candidate, (2) the specific job qualifications and characteristics the tool evaluates, and (3) what data is collected, where it comes from, and the employer's data retention policy.
-In addition, the notice must allow candidates to request an alternative selection process or accommodation.
-This is a pre-decision transparency obligation — the notice must be delivered before the automated screening occurs, not after.
+Employers and employment agencies that use automated employment decision tools to screen job applicants must notify each candidate at least ten business days before the tool is used that an automated tool will be part of their assessment.
+The notice must also allow the candidate to request an alternative selection process or accommodation.
+This is a pre-use notice requirement — it must be delivered before the tool is applied to the candidate, not after.

 Statutory Text